boya678/database_exercise/README.md

 # Database Exercise

-This project is an implentation for a postgres exercise
+This project is an implentation for a postgres exercise, Kafka and DynamoDB

 ## Features